bmancini55/super-prop/README.md

 Ever wanted some syntactic sugar for calling functions up the prototype chain?
 The usual technique of `BaseClass.prototype.someMethod.call(this)` leaves a bit to be desired.

-You can use `super-prop` to use similar synxtax to other object-oriented languages.

 What does `super-prop` do?

 1. Gives you sugar for calling base/super class methods